Facebook’s game streaming service actually makes sense

 The other issue is Facebook itself, and its never-ending tendency to create fresh privacy concerns.
 I ran into a couple of them while testing out the new games myself.

 First, the games won’t work unless you enable Facebook’s “Future Off-Facebook Activity” feature, which allows apps and websites to send data they collect about you back to the social network.
 When this setting is off, you usually can still approve data sharing on an app-by-app basis.
 But in this case Facebook is requiring blanket approval.
 If you had disabled Future Off-Facebook Activity before, you can’t play these games without re-opening yourself up to all kinds of additional tracking.
+(Facebook says it’s exploring an option to let users approve specific games, but doesn’t have a timeline for doing so.)

 Also concerning is that by default, Facebook attempts to share your gaming activity not just with friends, but with anyone who plays the same game.
 You can modify this setting on a game-by-game basis, but there’s no way to set up a default sharing option and have it apply to everything.
 Without extra caution, your gaming activity will be on display to the world.